hrokr/install_scripts/lessons-learned.md

 Now, to do a git init

 ## zsh: bad assignment while trying to alias
 Fixed by taking out the spaces around the "=".
 Apparently, zsh doesn't like wasted space.

+## .vimrc errors
+... and neither does vim.

+## changing the font and font size
+This took a while because some fonts have long names (Droid Sans Mono for Powerline Nerd Font Complete:h18 -- yeah looking at you.
+Arial, you're good).
+This get confounded when it looks like OS X truncates the name.
+For example, only Vim showed the full name; Fontbook didn't list the Complete as does vim's picklist.

+What finally worked was:

+:set guifont=*

+... which brought up a picklist via Edit --> Select Font.
+Then

+:set guifont?

+... which didn't work.
+What did work was modifing the .vimrc with this:

+if has('gui_running')
+  set guifont=PASTED FONT AND SIZE HERE endif

+The pasted part you get by running this command, and pasting into the appropriate section above

+:put =&guifont

+So, yeah, one more problem knocked down.

+## changing the color scheme in vim
+You should have a ~/.vim directory but will need a colors subdirectory.
+If you neither you can do it in one shot with:

+mkdir -p ~/.vim/colors